 Montessori activities for kindergarten

 From kindergarten, the curriculum becomes a little critical for children.
 Therefore, finding a Montessori kindergarten becomes a challenge.
-However, many kindergartens and schools have started adapting the Montessori method nowadays.
+However, many kindergartens and schools have started adopting the Montessori method nowadays.

 In this, children are encouraged to pursue their interests with curriculum-based programs.
 So basically, it is a blend of self-exploring and academics followed in a traditional classroom.

 It is quite beneficial for the children and fun too.
 Children learn from each other as they work in groups.

 Using the restroom, washing hands, folding cloth, brushing hair, feeding pets, basic cleaning, hanging clothes, matching socks, tying a shoelace, etc.

 Benefit – They learn to be independent and are encouraged to learn life skills.

 Board games, composition puzzles, calendars, and number memory games are a few of them.